 RaceBaitR is a community of people genuinely interested in learning more about race, racism and intersectionality, and their relationship to those subjects.
 Our audience is committed to learning with us, so pieces should not be expected to address non-marginalized people who haven’t yet dedicated themselves to joining the fight for justice.

-Hari Ziyad is Black non-binary artist and writer whose work centers on creating through the arts alternative ways of living outside of systems of oppression.
+Hari Ziyad is a Black, non-binary artist and writer whose work centers on creating through the arts alternative ways of living outside of whiteness.
 They received their BFA from New York University, where they concentrated on Film and Television and Psychology.

-Their work is informed by their passion for storytelling and wrestling with identity as a Black, non-binary child of Muslim and Hindu parents.
-Hari deals primarily with identity, race, gender and sexuality, ally politics and the arts.
+Their work is informed by their passion for storytelling and wrestling with identity as a Black, non-binary child of Muslim and Hindu parents from the streets of Cleveland.
+Hari primarily creates art engaging with identity, race, gender and sexuality, ally politics and the arts.

 Location: New York, NY